openstack/api-site/firstapp/source/orchestration.rst

 `HOT templating language <http://docs.openstack.org/developer/heat/template_guide/hot_guide.html>`_, and takes you through some common OpenStack Orchestration calls.

-Unlike in previous sections where you used your SDK to programatically interact with OpenStack, you use the 'heat' command-line client to access the Orchestration API directly through template files.
+In previous sections of this guide, you used your SDK to programatically interact with OpenStack.
+In this section you work from the command line to use the Orchestration API directly through template files.

-Use this guide to install the 'heat' command-line client: http://docs.openstack.org/cli-reference/content/install_clients.html
+Install the 'heat' command-line client by following this guide: http://docs.openstack.org/cli-reference/content/install_clients.html

 Then, use this guide to set up the necessary variables for your cloud in an 'openrc' file: